 As in any franchise system, the value comes down to a number of key elements:

-• Structured brands carefully protects the integrity of the overall association with NFL, Major League Baseball, NBA, etc.
+• Structured brands carefully protect the integrity of the overall association with NFL, Major League Baseball, NBA, etc.

 • Training and processes which provide high levels of performance and also consistent customer experience.

-• Strong value add from a strategic standpoint, all leagues provide TV, branding and revenue sharing opportunities and royalty sharing from ongoing market growth.
+• Strong value adds from a strategic standpoint, all leagues provide TV, branding, and revenue sharing opportunities and royalty sharing from ongoing market growth.

-• Supply and Demand – each of the professional sports franchises have a limited amount of opportunities for people to join the franchise brand, this drives up market value.
+• Supply and Demand – each of the professional sports franchises has a limited amount of opportunities for people to join the franchise brand, this drives up market value.

 Franchisees benefit by showing they are willing to give back to those who support their team so it’s important that goodwill is part of the franchise process.